 - Exercise: Physical activity will help to offset the additional calories you may consume.
 What’s more, exercise is a great at reducing stress, which comes naturally with the holiday season.
 Aim for a minimum of 30 minutes a day.
 If you already do that, add an additional ten minutes to your workout.

-- Refine your cooking: To save fat and calories, bake foods instead of frying them, sauté’ vegetables in chicken or vegetable broth, reduce the butter or sugar in dessert.
+- Refine your cooking.
+To save fat and calories, bake foods instead of frying them, sauté’ vegetables in chicken or vegetable broth, and reduce the butter or sugar in dessert.
 Offer crudité as an appetizer in place of chips and dip and buy or prepare portion-controlled treats.

 The dietitians at Waverley Oaks Athletic Club can help you stay on track and devise a healthy plan during the holiday season.
 Prevention is the best cure to help avoid the guilt-driven weight loss New Year’s resolutions!
 We accept all the major insurance plans and would be happy to check your benefits for you.